SummaryRead the full fact sheet

 Everyone has times where they feel a bit low or flat.
 Sometimes people or their carer become very concerned about what is happening and may become depressed or anxious.

-Depression usually means the person experiences sadness, feels down or miserable most of the time, has lost interest or pleasure in most of their usual activities, for a period of at least two weeks.
-While there are many types of anxiety disorders and the symptoms for each disorder are different, some general signs and symptoms include:
+usually means the person experiences sadness, feels down or miserable most of the time, has lost interest or pleasure in most of their usual activities, for a period of at least two weeks.
+While there are many types of and the symptoms for each disorder are different, some general signs and symptoms include:

 - feeling very worried or anxious most of the time